Gorey in Jersey; a castle overlooking a quaint harbour.

 The main attraction in Gorey or indeed perhaps in Jersey, is Mont Orgueil.
 Gorey Castle-as it is known locally- was built in the 13th century as the main defence against the French whose coastline was only 14 miles away.

 A short walk from the harbour is Gorey Village, there are lots of pretty old fisherman’s cottages here as well as some local cafes and shops.
 From here it is a very short walk to the sandy Grouville Bay.

 WHERE TO EAT IN GOREY

-Right on the harbour, Feast is one of the best restaurants in Gorey, serving modern dishes from ribs to first class seafood.
+Right on the harbour, Feast is one of the best restaurants in Gorey, serving modern dishes from ribs to first-class seafood.
 In summer, try and get a table outside overlooking the harbour, In the village, Drifter’s is a good value, friendly bistro-style restaurant.
 An old jersey favourite, The Moorings Hotel, has been refurbished and has outdoor seating for summer dining.